OrlandoDevs/orlandodevs.github.io/_posts/2015-12-04-keep-yourself-sane-with-motd-ascii-art.md

 "This is not the server I'm looking for.
 Thanks Homer"
 </blockquote>

 Updating the MOTD file to include a visual queue has been part of my server setups ever since.
 It's small tweak, but has prevented serious mistakes.
-(That and better sleeping habbits)
+(That and better sleeping habits)

 <h2>Bonus!
-OrlandoDevs ASCII Art</h2>
+OrlandoDevs Ascii Art</h2>

 <pre style="font-family:'Lucida Console', 'Courier New', 'Courier', monospace; font-size:9px; background-color:#000; color:#fff; line-height:1;">